Hello and welcome to my Union Contact Pro Binding review – part of my Freestyle bindings review series.

 The Union Contact Pros (CPs) have a medium-soft flex and that helps them butter well for presses, butters, jibs and for tweaking grabs.

-The other reason they are so good at buttering is that they have very minimal board contact because of the mini-disc they use.
+They provide great board feel too and a big reason for this is that they have very minimal board contact because of the mini-disc they use.
 This allows the board to flex more naturally with the bindings.

 The CPs have a medium-soft flex as mentioned above.
 This is an awesome flex to have in the park and for riding freestyle on the rest of the mountain too.